pranavpr/cardinfo.github.io/_posts/2019-07-18-hdfc-diners-club-credit-cards-10x-rewards-july-2019-update.md

 HDFC has extended the 10X reward points on Diners Club Credit Cards till 31 July 2019.
 However there are two small changes:

 - Rewards points would be capped per calendar month instead of statement cycle
-- BookMyShow has been removed from 10X partners
+- SOTC has been removed from 10X partners

 ## Offer Details